The Sun's Supergranulation: The supergranulation puzzle

-\item In MHD, the relative value of the magnetic dissipation scale $\ell_\eta$ with respect to the viscous cut-off scale $\ell_\nu$ depends on the ordering of dissipative processes \citep[see e.g.][]{schekochihin07} in the fluid.
-When the magnetic diffusivity $\eta$ is much larger than the kinematic viscosity $\nu$, as is the case in the Sun, one may use $\ell_\eta/\ell_\nu\sim \prm^{-3/4}$ \citep{moffatt61}, where $\prm=\nu/\eta$ is called the magnetic Prandtl number\epubtkFootnote{$\ell_\eta$ is the scale at which resistive effects take over magnetic field stretching, corresponding to a scale-defined magnetic Reynolds number $\rem_{\ell_\eta}=\ell_\eta V_{\ell_\eta}/\eta=1$.} and we have assumed a Kolmogorov scaling for the velocity field.
-The magnetic diffusivity in the subsurface layers of the Sun is $\eta\sim 10^2$~m$^2$/s \citep{spruit74,R08}, so $\prm\sim 10^{-5}$.
-Consequently, $\ell_\eta \sim 100$~m close to the surface \citep[see also][]{graham09}.
-This is also very small in comparison to the resolution of current observations, but is much larger than $\ell_\nu$.
+In MHD, the relative value of the magnetic dissipation scale $\ell_\eta$ with respect to the viscous scale $\ell_\nu$ depends on the ordering of the dissipation coefficients of the fluid \citep[see e.g.][]{schekochihin07}.
+When the magnetic diffusivity $\eta$ is much larger than the kinematic viscosity $\nu$, as is the case in the Sun, one may use $\ell_\eta/\ell_\nu\sim \prm^{-3/4}$ \citep{moffatt61}, where $\prm=\nu/\eta$ is the magnetic Prandtl number, and we have again assumed a Kolmogorov scaling for the velocity field.
+The magnetic diffusivity in the subsurface layers of the Sun is $\eta\sim 10^2$~m$^2$/s \citep{spruit74,R08}, hence $\prm\sim 10^{-5}$ and $\ell_\eta \sim 100$~m close to the surface \citep[see also][]{graham09}.
+This is also small compared to the resolution of current observations and to the dynamical scales of interest.
 Close to the bottom of the SCZ, $\prm\sim 10^{-1}-10^{-2}$, so $\ell_\eta\sim 1$~m.